Buyer's Guide

 3

-In New Hampshire the first document is an Offer to Purchase.
-We write it together, including price, deposit, financing terms, inspection period, and any contingencies.
+New Hampshire uses a single document, the Purchase & Sale Agreement (P&S), as both the offer and the binding contract.
+There is no separate Offer to Purchase step like Massachusetts.
+We write the P&S together, including price, deposit, financing terms, inspection period, closing date, and any contingencies.
 The seller can accept, counter, or reject.
-Most negotiations happen here, and on a busy waterfront listing there may be competing offers, so we will walk you through strategy.
+Most negotiations happen here, and on a busy waterfront listing there may be competing P&S submissions, so we will walk you through strategy.

 4